agregson/fitzlab/protocol_A549_Stim_TNF.md

 3. Add 2 mL of serum-free media (SFM) to each _control_ well
 4. _Incubate_ at 37C/5% CO2 for _4 hours_
 5. Remove supernatant for exosome isolation
-6. Add 1 mL of TRIzol/QIAzol to each well and incubate at RT for five minutes
+6. Add 1 mL of TRIzol/QIAzol to each well and incubate for 5 minutes at RT
 7. Gently wash about the TRIzol in each well
 8. Remove the TRIzol mixture and place each well into a separate 5 mL polystyrene tube and cap
 9. Place TRIzol tubes into the -80C freezer for later RNA extraction or proceed immediately to RNA extraction.